 (This annex forms an integral part of this Recommendation.)

+This technique is suitable for ACR, ACR-HR, and DSIS.
+For CCR, this technique is suitable when comparing the original to impaired sequences; in this case the randomization must first be removed.
+For DSCQS, this technique is suitable when applied to differential opinion ratings (the difference between the original and impaired, on a per subject / per stimuli basis).

+This technique is not suitable for 2AFC-PC.

+A.1 Equations

 The rejection criterion verifies the level of consistency of the raw scores of one subject according to the corresponding average raw scores over all subjects.
 Decision is made using correlation coefficient.

 Linear Pearson correlation coefficient (LPCC) for one subject versus all subjects is calculated as: